cewing/training.python_web/README.rst

   $ ../bin/buildout
   $ ../bin/sphinx

-At the end of a successful build, you will find a `build` directory, containing the completed HTML documentation.
+At the end of a successful build, you will find a ``build`` directory, containing the completed documentation.

 LICENSE
 =======